crmne/filestream/README.md

 Filestream is a proof-of-concept application that implements asynchronous file uploading with server-side progress tracking in [Node.js][].

 Unfortunately not all people use modern browsers.
 For this reason, tracking a file's upload progress using modern HTML and Javascript APIs, such as [HTML5's progress][html5-progress] or the [Progress Events API][progress-events], is often unfeasible.
-Filestream is a server-side solution that works with any browser supported by [jQuery][].
+Filestream is a server-side solution that works with virtually any browser supported by [jQuery][].

 It supports concurrent uploads, server-side upload progress, and concurrent field updates.
 Its only dependencies are the [Express][] microframework, the [connect-form][] multipart form parsing middleware, and the [jade][] template engine.